How do you install a one-off package in NixOS?

 - Requires manual intervention to update the

-attributes when a new version is released. - If the package definition undergoes significant changes in nixpkgs, your overlay might break.
+srcandversionattributes when a new version is released. - If the package definition undergoes significant changes in nixpkgs, your overlay might break.

 Method 2: Defining a Custom Package Expression

 When the package doesn’t exist in your current channel or requires substantial modifications, defining a custom Nix expression becomes necessary.
-This approach involves creating a .nix
+This approach involves creating a .nix file that describes how to build the package from its source code.

 Step-by-Step Implementation